levieggert/KeyboardAssistant/README.md

 end
 ```

+### Brief Overview Of Classes

 ### How To Use KeyboardAssistant

-There are 3 primary ways to use KeyboardAssistant.
+There are 3 primary ways to use keyboard assistant.

 1. [Auto ScrollView Assistant](#auto-scrollview-assistant): Automatically positions to input items within a scrollview.
 2. [Manual ScrollView Assistant](#manual-scrollview-assistant): Provides dynamic positioning within a scrollview.
 Position to buttons, or to the next input item.